aio-libs/aiohttp/docs/client_reference.rst

       :param dict cookies: HTTP Cookies to send with the request (optional)

+         Global session cookies and the explicitly set cookies will be merged when sending the request.

+         .. versionadded:: 3.5

       :param dict headers: HTTP Headers to send with the request (optional)